 PLACE WHO MAY ACCESS SERVICES CONTACT INFORMATION Counseling Center Students 8:00 a.m. - 5:00 p.m.
-Monday - Friday, except on University holidays or closures (423) 425-4438 University Center Room 338 www.utc.edu/enrollment- management-and-student- affairs/counseling-center For after-hours assistance, please use the UTC CARE line (423) 425-CARE/2273
+Monday - Friday, except on University holidays or closures (423) 425-4438 University Center Room 338 www.utc.edu/enrollment-management- For after-hours assistance, please use the UTC CARE line (423) 425-CARE/2273

-&lt;sup>8 Survivor Advocates within UTC's Survivor Advocacy Services are Campus Security Authorities under the Clery Act and are required to report information about incidents to the Clery Compliance Coordinator.
+8 Survivor Advocates within UTC's Survivor Advocacy Services are Campus Security Authorities under the Clery Act and are required to report information about incidents to the Clery Compliance Coordinator.
 The report will not include identifying information.
 For more information, please see Appendix A, Section 2.3.5.